huguesrichard/Allopipe/README.md

 - **a qualitative output** stored in the **af-AMS table**: providing information about the peptides contributing to the af-AMS

 *4-digits HLA typing has to be provided by the user for the HLA molecules of interest.*\
-*Be careful with the terms of use of NetMHCpan and MixPred softwares*
+*Be careful with the terms of use of NetMHCpan and MixMHCpred softwares*

 <br/>